influenzanet/influenzanet.github.io/docs/survey-handbook/study-service/02-participants.md

 ## Participants flags {#flags}

 Participants flag allows to define a flag (with a name) and a value (a string) as a dynamic property.
-Flags are available in Survey Context during the filling of the reponse (the flags can be used in survey logic), and in the study rules.
+Flags are available in Survey Context during the filling of the response (the flags can be used in survey logic), and in the study rules.

 The technical platform does not define any flag, it's up to the team managing the platform to define the flags needed to provide the study and survey logic they want.
 Influenzanet Surveillance define some flags to be used with the common survey (see [common-study-definition](https://github.com/influenzanet/common-study-definition))